The History image

 This is a global systemic health epidemic, one that needs to be addressed NOW!

-Children with disabilities can place higher emotional, economic, physical, and social demands on their families.
+Individuals with disabilities can place higher emotional, economic, physical, and social demands on their families.
 Which often leads to multiple caregivers caring for them.
-The child may have contact with numerous individuals, increasing the opportunity for abuse.
-The presence of various caregivers can either increase or decrease the risk of abuse of children with disabilities.
+The individual may have contact with numerous people, increasing the opportunity for abuse.
+The presence of various caregivers can either increase or decrease the risk of abuse of individuals with disabilities.
 However, advantages to having a large number of caregivers are that more individuals may detect the injuries or signs of abuse, and the additional assistance may decrease the amount of stress placed on the primary caregivers.
 Risk may be minimized by careful screening and selection of caregivers, sporadic and unscheduled monitoring of care, and recognizing that any child may become a victim of child abuse and neglect.

 • Conditioned compliance due to the need for interventions